jasmineamjadi/sleep-analysis/README.md

 ## **Conclusion**

-Understanding the factors that affect our sleep quality allows us pinpoint ways that we can improve it.
+Understanding the factors that affect our sleep quality allows us to pinpoint ways to improve it.
 Ultimately, sleep plays a crucial role in our cognitive performance and physical health.
-Although some factors, such as gender and age, are unchangeable, recognizing their influence fosters greater awareness.
+Although some factors, such as gender and age, cannot be controlled, recognizing their influence fosters greater awareness.
 This analysis shines a light on the importance of effectively managing stress and sleep disorders.